brh55/yang-policies/readme.md

 > A consumable JSON list of Andrew Yang's 2020 policies found on [yang2020.com](https://www.yang2020.com/policies/)

-Given the tremendous amount of policies around Andrew Yang's campaigin, I couldn't manage to find any API's providing this information.
-So I built this JSON list which crawls and scrapes yang2020.com to create an updated JSON consumable list of Andrew Yang's policies for any potential software projects.
+Despite the tremendous amount of policies from Andrew Yang's campaign, I couldn't manage to find any API's providing this information.
+So I built this JSON list from a simple script that crawls and scrapes yang2020.com to create an JSON formatted list of Andrew Yang's policies to be used for any potential software projects.

 ## Install